Murtajapur: School education

-Murtijapur has schools from pre-primary to graduation in arts, science, and commerce.
-Still, there is a scope for colleges to provide education in engineering and medicine.
-Good education facility is available in the city through different marathi, Hindi and English medium schools.
+Murtizapur has schools from pre-primary to graduation in arts, science, and commerce.
+Still, there is a scope for colleges to provide education in engineering and medicine. education facilities are available in the city through different marathi, Hindi and English medium schools.

 Healthcare

 The town has primary healthcare centres run by the State Government and a few privately run clinics like awaghate bal rugnlaya and multi-speciality centre.
 There is Govt.
 Hospital name Smt.
 Laxmibai Deshmukh Govt Hospital which has many facilities and it is sub district hospital.

 Economy

-Agriculture is the prime profession.
+Agriculture is the profession.
 Few small industries like oil mills and cotton pressing factories can be seen in MIDC.
-Despite having good connectivity to the major cities like Mumbai, Hyderabad and Nagpur, one can see the lack of growth in this old town.
+Despite having connectivity to the major cities like Mumbai, Hyderabad and Nagpur, one can see the lack of growth in this old town.
 Usually, people go to nearby cities like Akola, Paratwada and Amravati for shopping, medical facilities and purchase of automobiles.